Founding Artists — Drift Gallery

 Write something.
 A tutorial, a process breakdown, a creative note — the Writing feature is new and needs content from real artists to demonstrate what’s possible.

-Share your studio link.
+Share your gallery link.
 Drop it in your bio, mention it on social.
 The platform grows through artists bringing their existing audience.

 Give feedback.
 What works, what doesn’t, what’s missing.
 Founding artists have a direct line to the founder — use it.